 For large-scale growing

-Genetic modifications can improve profitability in both hemp and recreational and medical marijuana crops through the development of plants suitable for large scale, high-quality farming operations, CanBreed said.
+Such genetic changes can improve profitability in both hemp and recreational and medical marijuana crops through the development of plants suitable for large scale, high-quality farming operations, CanBreed said.

 Cannabis plants have historically been modified by selective breeding.
 CanBreed said this is the first time a commercial company has successfully edited the cannabis plant.
 CanBreed last August secured a commercial license to the foundational CRISPR-Cas9 patents from the patent holders – Corteva Biosciences (Massachusetts Institute of Technology – MIT) and Broad Institute (Harvard Universities), in the USA.